Select Work

 Video

 In the Philippines, women are renting out their wombs.
 Driven by poverty, young women are offering themselves up as surrogates for those unable to bear children.
 But the practice is considered taboo in this predominantly Catholic nation.
 Clinics offering surrogacy services are also breaking the law, with false documents being created to circumvent issues surrounding parentage.
-101 East investigates the underground surrogacy industry in the Philippines.
+This 101 East episode investigates the underground surrogacy industry in the Philippines.
 101 East is a multi award-winning weekly television programme, producing in-depth investigative documentaries from across Asia and the Pacific.
+This episode has been shortlisted in the 2025 New York Festival Film & TV Awards under the category, Documentary: Human Concerns.

 VICE News’ Natashya Gutierrez travels to Cambodia, the Myanmar border and Thailand to investigate a dark new online scam industry built on violence and enslaved labor, gaining rare access to the human trafficking victims who were forced into stealing billions of dollars from everyday Americans.
 This piece won the top award at the 2024 Society of Publishers in Asia for Excellence in Video Reporting.
 VICE on Showtime has been nominated for a Primetime Emmy for Outstanding Hosted Nonfiction Series or Special in 2020, 2021 and 2022.